Qatari man in basketball lawsuit gets diplomatic immunity

-WASHINGTON (AP) — A Qatari man accused in a lawsuit of stiffing fellow investors in rapper Ice Cube’s 3-on-3 pro basketball league has been given diplomatic status that gives him “full immunity from all aspects of civil litigation.”
+WASHINGTON (AP) — A Qatari investor who once met with Donald Trump’s presidential transition team has been given “full immunity from all aspects of civil litigation” after a lawsuit accused him of stiffing fellow investors in rapper Ice Cube’s 3-on-3 pro basketball league.

-Ahmed al-Rumaihi’s status was revealed in a federal court filing in California this week as part of the case accusing the Qatari investor of not honoring several million dollars in financial commitments to the BIG3 Basketball league.
+The U.S. State Department recognized Ahmed al-Rumaihi’s diplomatic status in September, according to documents related the lawsuit that were filed Tuesday in U.S. District Court for the Central District of California.

-League co-founder and Hollywood executive Jeff Kwatinetz said in a sworn declaration that al-Rumaihi tried to use him to get access to his friend Steve Bannon and President Donald Trump.
+Ice Cube and Hollywood executive Jeff Kwatinetz say the Qatari investor did not honor several million dollars in financial commitments to BIG3 Basketball LLC.

-League lawyers say al-Rumaihi left his Los Angeles home for Qatar months ago to avoid his deposition.
+The circumstances of al-Rumaihi’s diplomatic status remain unclear.
+The State Department lists al-Rumaihi as an attache for Qatar.
+Tuesday’s filing describes al-Rumaihi as Qatar’s commercial attache for investment.

 Most Read Nation & World Stories